 Palliative care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current GIST treatments to improve patients’ comfort and quality of life.

 If you would like additional information about the latest areas of research regarding GIST, explore these related items that take you outside of this guide:

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.

-Visit the website of the Conquer Cancer Foundation to find out how to help support research for every cancer type.
-Please note this link takes you to a separate ASCO website.
+Visit the website of the Conquer Cancer Foundation to find out how to help support cancer research.
+Please note that this link takes you to a separate ASCO website.

-The next section in this guide is Coping with Side Effects and it offers some guidance in how to cope with the physical, emotional, and social changes that GIST and its treatment can bring.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Coping with Treatment.
+It offers some guidance in how to cope with the physical, emotional, and social changes that cancer and its treatment can bring.
+You may use the menu to choose a different section to read in this guide.